blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 #### Bonus proficiencies
 At level four, you learn to use weapons while in your lycanthrope form.
-While in this form, you are proficient with greataxes, greatswords, and warhammers.
+While in this form, you are proficient with light weapons, greataxes, greatswords, and warhammers.